paundo/setup_pg_docker/README.md

+*Note: The scripts here are my own, not Oracle product.*

 # Setup Graph Server using Docker

 The docker image build files, sample datasets, and use case exmaples, for Oracle Property Graph.